Show Me Your Best Side: Characteristics of User-Preferred Perspectives for 3D Graph Drawings: Results

 For layered graphs, a `tilted side view' was frequently communicated as most effective (\(n=9\)), while `orthogonal' views often led to overlap and were less helpful (\(n=7\)).
 Similar comments applied to semantically laid-out graphs, especially where parallel edges aligned with the view axis (\(n=3\)).
 Energy-based layouts prompted more diverse strategies.
 For tree-like structures, views that aligned the main branch with the view axis were discouraged (\(n=2\)), with diagonal views again preferred (\(n=1\)).
-In multi-component graphs (e.g., E-9), overlap among components was a concern (\(n=4\)), and placing the more complex part in front improved clarity (\(n=3\)).
+In multi-component graphs (e.g., E-9, see \autoref{fig:appendix-b-e-9}), overlap among components was a concern (\(n=4\)), and placing the more complex part in front improved clarity (\(n=3\)).
 The trade-off between revealing structure and reducing overlap was especially apparent for graph E-2.
 Participants noted that a slightly diagonal, non-planar view allowed the structure to be perceived, even at the cost of increased overlap (\(n=3\)).
-For E-6, the best and worst views appeared task-dependent: diagonal views helped expose internal structure (\(n=3\)), while frontal or side views reduced overlap but obscured the overall form (\(n=2\)).
-Some users sought a view that would reveal the full structure in a way that could be reconstructed by others (\(n=1\)), attempted to identify principal components (\(n=1\)), or aimed to balance visibility with occlusion (\(n=1\)).
+For E-6, the optimal view appeared task-dependent: diagonal views helped expose internal structure (\(n=3\)), while frontal or side views reduced overlap but obscured the overall form (\(n=2\)).
+Individual users sought a view that would reveal the full structure in a way that could be reconstructed by others (\(n=1\)), attempted to identify principal components (\(n=1\)), or aimed to balance visibility with occlusion (\(n=1\)).
 While selecting the best view was considered challenging in some cases, participants found the 3D environment intuitive and helpful for structural insight.
-Three participants compared the experience to viewing molecular models, and several noted that 3D perspectives revealed structure that would be hard to interpret in 2D without stereoscopic cues (\(n=2\)).
+Three participants compared the experience to viewing molecular models, and two noted that 3D perspectives revealed structures that would be difficult to interpret in 2D without stereoscopic cues.